The infection develops when the fungi enter the body through small cuts and scrapes in the skin.

 Rarely, the lungs, joints, or other parts of the body are infected.

 Diagnosis requires culture and identification of the fungus in a sample of infected tissue.

 Itraconazole is used to treat most infections, but amphotericin B is required for bodywide infections.

 Sporothrix fungi typically grow on rose bushes, barberry bushes, sphagnum moss, and other mulches.
-In contrast to many other fungal infections, Sporothrix fungi enter the body through small cuts and scrapes in the skin.
-Most often, farmers, gardeners, horticulturists, and timber workers are infected.
+In contrast to many other fungal infections, Sporothrix fungi are not usually inhaled but rather enter the body through small cuts and scrapes in the skin.
+Most often, infections occur in farmers, gardeners, horticulturists, and timber workers.